ionide/FsAutoComplete/README.md

 * `FSharp.ResolveNamespaces` - enables resolve namespace quick fix (add `open` if symbol is from not yet opened module/namespace), recommended default value: `true`
 * `FSharp.EnableReferenceCodeLens` - enables reference count code lenses, recommended default value: `true` if `--background-service-enabled` is used by default, `false` otherwise
 * `FSharp.dotNetRoot` - sets the root path for finding dotnet SDK references.
 Primarily used for FSX Scripts.
 Default value: operating-system dependent.
 On windows, `C:\Program Files\dotnet`; on Unix, `/usr/local/share/dotnet`
+* `FSharp.fsiExtraParameters` - an array of additional runtime arguments that are passed to FSI.
+These are used when typechecking scripts to ensure that typechecking has the same context as your FSI instances.
+An example would be to set the following parameters to enable Preview features (like opening static classes) for typechecking.

+    ```json
+        "FSharp.fsiExtraParameters": ["--langversion:preview"]
+    ```

 ## Troubleshooting